viacheslavpopov/LoggingGenerator/README.md

 *   all number of parameters and template elements
 *   ensure all IReadOnly functionality works
 * Add unit tests around the generator, rather than around the generated output (to test out error handling for example)
-* Fix parameter type name expansion (needs to include full namespace)
-*   Once parameter type name expansion works, consider supporting generic parameters to logging methods
+* Xonsider supporting generic parameters to logging methods
 * Handle message strings with linefeeds or quotes
+* Support nullable message parameter types

 ## Example